Vovan-VE/parser/README.md

 This package contains:

-*   Lexer to parse input string for tokens.
-Lexer is configurable by regexps.
+*   Lexer to parse input string into tokens.
+There is separate Lexer configurable by regexps.
+*   Grammar object to describe a grammar of a language.
-*   Parsing table generator to work with any LR(0) grammar.
-Input grammar can be initialized from plain text.
+*   Parsing table generation to work with any LR(0) grammar.
 *   LR(0) parser itself.
 It parse input string for AST using the table.

-This package was made just to apply the theory in practice.
+First this package was made just to apply the theory in practice.
 It may easily be used for small grammars to parse small source codes.
+But later I did apply it in my another package.

 Installation
 ------------